mastrHyperion98/BlockBreaker/README.md

 # Releases

-All releases will be posted on the GitHub Repository and will include executables for Windows, Mac and Linux.
-All beta and alpha versions of the software will be labelled as such.
+All releases will be posted on the GitHub Repository and will include executables for Windows.

 # Gameplay Mechanics
 * Player launches a ball